Transmitters! These days you can put 10kW of FM on the bench to repair. Fun times.

 Nicom NT250.
 In this case the NT stood for “not transmitting”.

 Nicom packs almost everything but the PA on a single board.
-This time it’s the derived negative supply voltage that has failed. (bad capacitors and a failed choke)…and the PA output device, below.
+That means a lot of labeling, unwiring and disconnecting to remove it.
+This time the negative supply voltage failed.
+It’s derived from the positive regulator with a series of capacitors and diodes.
+The capacitors fail and the unit shuts down.
+The PA output device had also failed, see below.

-Sometimes you have to do some digging to find the failed components.
-Other times they find you.
+Sometimes you have to dig to find the failed components.
+Other times you don’t.

-The ceramic cover was blown off the FET. looking inside, we can see why.
+The ceramic cover was blown right off the FET.

-Fortunately this device is still available.
+Fortunately the final device is still available.
 Not cheap, but available.

 Oh boy.
 This is an early Armstrong Solid state FM Transmitter.
 Closing in on 20 years service.

-These units were built by RVR and badged, and fortunately supported by Armstrong.
+These units were built by RVR in Italy and badged, (and fortunately still supported) by Armstrong.

 A 100W exciter feeds 5- 1kW amplifier modules through a splitter.
 The amplifier modules come back into a 5 port wilkinson combiner and then out to the antenna.
 Simple, simple.

-Yes you’re reading correctly.
-This transmitter is showing 296 watts into the Reject load, with no input power at all.
+This transmitter is showing 296 watts into the reject load, with no input power applied.

-The amplifier modules meanwhile, have shut down due to excessive reflected power.
+The amplifier modules have shut down due to excessive reflected power.

-This is the Splitter.
+This is the Splitter portion.
 It takes roughly 65 watts from the exciter and divides it between the five PA amplifiers.
-Just another Wilkinson design with some metering and ceramic reject load resistors.
+Wilkinson design with some metering and ceramic reject load resistors.

 It was working fine, so we’ll leave it alone.

-Five metering and reject load assemblies.
+Five metering and reject load assemblies on the underside.
 Each of these resistors is capable of dissipating 500W.
-Two in parallel should then be able to handle the entire amplifier output, at least for a while.
+Two in parallel should then be able to handle the entire amplifier output.

 There.
 That’s better.

-Plenty of fan in the combiner to cool those reject loads.
+Plenty of fan capacity in the combiner to cool those reject loads.
+They look much better cleaned up.

 Under normal conditions they only dissipate a few watts.
-This unit is running with 7W reject (4500W out).
+This unit is back up running with 7W reject (4500W out).

-These 1kW amplifier modules are HEAVY.
+These 1kW amplifier modules are heavy, largely due to the two large transformers.
 About 100# each.
-Of course you don’t know that until you slide it out of the rack and… well, it won’t be going back in without a helper.
+They won’t be going back in the rack without a helper.

-Two big torridal transformers each add a lot of weight.
-That is an enormous switching supply right next them, an all-week recap project as there are five of these boards in the transmitter.
+To the right is the main switching supply, an all-day recap project as there are five of these boards in the transmitter.